 \section{Introduction}

 The study of possible kinematical invariance lager than Galilei group in nonrelativistic physics introduced the notion of Schr\"odinger group~\cite{Nie,Hagen}.
 The group contains dilatation and nonrelativistic conformal transformation in addition to those of Galilei group.
 It was followed by further enlargement of the group by geometric consideration~\cite{HavPre,NdORM1,NdORM2} so that we have at present some distinct kinematic groups for nonrelativistic systems which contains the Schr\"odinger group as a special case.
-They are regarded as nonrelativistic analogue of the conformal groups $SO(n,2) $ and referred to as Galilean conformal groups (also called conformal Galilei groups), conformal Newton-Hooke groups.
+They are regarded as nonrelativistic analogue of the conformal groups $SO(n,2) $ and referred to as Galilean conformal groups (also called conformal Galilei groups) and conformal Newton-Hooke groups.

-Those nonrelativistic conformal groups are non-semisimple Lie groups of finite dimension.
-Recent observation of nonrelativistic AdS/CFT correspondence caused a renewed interest in those groups.
-It was observed first for the Schr\"odinger group~\cite{Son,BaMcG} and then for the Galilean conformal groups~\cite{BaGop,AlDaVa,MT}.
-Other areas of physics where the nonrelativistic conformal groups play certain roles range from classical mechanics to quantum field theory~\cite{NdORM2,HuJa,DDM,JackPi,ORS,MeStWi,StZak,LSZ,LSZ2,NisSon,DGH,DuHaHor,DuHo,ZhangHor,DH,Henkel,Henkel3,Henkel2,HeUn,ChHe,ADD,ADDS,AiDo,Gala,Gala2,HoKuNi,AGKP}.
-Among other, the Galilean conformal groups in $(2+1)$ dimensional space-time are of particular interest, since their Lie algebras have the socalled \textit{exotic} central extension.
-That is the central extension existing only in this particular dimension of space-time and has different structure from those in other dimensional space-time~\cite{MT,StZak,LSZ,LSZ2}.
+Those nonrelativistic conformal groups and their Lie algebras are non-semisimple and finite dimensional.
+Recent observation of nonrelativistic AdS/CFT correspondence caused a renewed interest in those algebraic structures.
+It was observed first for the Schr\"odinger algebra~\cite{Son,BaMcG} and then for the Galilean conformal algebras~\cite{BaGop,AlDaVa,MT}.
+Other areas of physics where the nonrelativistic conformal groups play certain roles range from classical mechanics to quantum field theory (see for example the references in \cite{AiIsKi,RoUn}).
+Among others, the Galilean conformal algebras in $(2+1)$ dimensional spacetime are of particular interest, since they have the socalled \textit{exotic} central extension.
+That is the central extension existing only in this particular dimension of spacetime and has different structure from those in other dimensional spacetime~\cite{MT,StZak,LSZ,LSZ2}.
 We remark that the exotic central extension also exist for the (non conformal) Galilei algebra and has been studied extensively.
-Further detail for this, see for example~\cite{Horv} and references therein.
+Further detail of this, see for example~\cite{Horv} and references therein.

-It is known that the Galilean conformal Lie algebras, denoted by $ \alg_0,$ have infinite dimensional extensions~\cite{BaGop,AlDaVa,MT,Henkel,BGMM,HR,HR2,HSSU,RoUn}.
-All such extensions contain the Virasoro algebra as a subalgebra.
-Inspired by the exotic central extension and its physical implications, we study mathematical aspects of the infinite dimensional extension of $ \alg_0$ in $ (2+1) $ dimensional space-time introduced in~\cite{MT}.
-In this article, we focus on classification of possible central extensions and reducibility of highest weight (Verma) modules.